Friday eats

 Signature

-A Foodie Gift
+A Foodie Gift {cookie-mix-in-a-jar}

 In my opinion, nothing is better than the gift of food!
-For Christmas this year, I decided to make up some cookie jars using one of my favorite cookie recipes – the Nestle Tollhouse Recipe for Oatmeal Scotchies (oh-so-conveniently located on the back of the butterscotch chips bag).
+For Christmas this year, I decided to make some cookie jars using one of my favorite cookie recipes – the Nestle Tollhouse Recipe for Oatmeal Scotchies (oh-so-conveniently located on the back of the butterscotch chips bag).

 These gifts are so easy, and with a little elbow grease and creative flair they really turn out beautifully!